You’ve got questions, we’ve got answers. Read on!

 Should I purchase travel insurance?

 We encourage every guest to purchase travel insurance.
-We expect you to do your part and to help protect your investment as we have a strict cancellation policy.
+We expect you to do your part and help protect your investment, as we have a strict cancellation policy.

 For your convenience, we often refer people to Travelex or, for international guests, World Nomads.
 You’re encouraged to do your own research and consider travel insurance for trip cancellation/interruption, emergency medical expenses, trip delay, baggage delay, etc. Remember to insure your flight to and from the area as well.